 AMC Theatres apologizes for kicking out a civil rights leader for using his own chair

-Civil rights leader Bishop William J. Barber III and NAACP North Carolina are calling on AMC Theaters to improve accessibility for patrons with disabilities after an incident this week.
+Civil rights leader Bishop William J. Barber II and NAACP North Carolina are calling on AMC Theaters to improve accessibility for patrons with disabilities after an incident this week.

 Staff there claimed the chair would create a fire hazard and wouldn't allow him to use it.
 The former NAACP North Carolina chapter president initially refused to leave and theater staff called police before the religious leader voluntarily left with officers.